 - Structural conditions (murmurs, heart muscle and valvular problems)

-- Risk factor such as weight management, high blood pressure, cholesterol and family history
+- Risk factors such as weight management, high blood pressure, cholesterol and family history

 Ali has rare dual subspecialty training.
 This provides additional insight across a spectrum of cardiac conditions and treatments which are often linked.

 He is a contemporary, complex angioplasty operator who performs the majority of procedures via the radial artery (statistically the safest option).
-He has expertise and access to the full spectrum of modern techniques and adjuncts including rotational atherectomy, intravascular imaging, chronic total occlusion treatment and Laser assisted angioplasty (Laser unique to the region).
+He has the expertise and access to the full spectrum of modern techniques and adjuncts including rotational atherectomy, intravascular imaging, chronic total occlusion treatment and Laser-assisted angioplasty (Laser unique to the region).